opendocsg/slw-judgments-backfill/2015_SGHC_107/report.md

 _Criminal Law_ – _Sentencing_

 [LawNet Editorial Note: The appeals to this decision in Criminal Appeals Nos 9 and 11 of 2015 were dismissed by the Court of Appeal on 27 February 2017.
-See [2017] SGCA 7.]
+See <span class="citation">[2017] SGCA 7</span>.]

 20 April 2015 Judgment reserved.